steinuil/steinuil.github.io/content/blog/2025-10-03-immich-setup.md

 }
 ```

 Immich has several features that depend on [machine learning](https://docs.immich.app/features/ml-hardware-acceleration), which is cool but definitely not something the Raspberry Pi I'm running it on can handle!
-Luckily for me, you can [run the ML service on another computer](https://docs.immich.app/guides/remote-machine-learning) and configure Immich to use it, so this is what my actual Immich config looks like:
+Luckily for the poor Pi, you can [run the ML service on another computer](https://docs.immich.app/guides/remote-machine-learning) and configure Immich to use it, so this is what my actual Immich config looks like:

 ```nix
 {